 My favorite slide, a family rafting is a 200-m long slide with a very moderate descent, but enough over-the-edge wall time, and good speeds.
 You can go down in a one or two persons rafts.

 Spheres Water Slide (dark blue slide)

-Black hole is a enclosed tube slide with few free falls, and high speeds.
-However it's not for klaustrofobic.
-I don't like enclosed slides.
+Blackhole is an enclosed tube slide with few free falls and high speeds.
+However, it's not for claustrophobic.
+I don't like the enclosed slides.

 Navigator Uphill Water Slide (fuchsia)